Little One: Chapter 21

 “Do you know how hard it is to deny you when you plead with me like this?”
 I whispered, so quietly for a moment that I wondered if I even said it aloud at all.

-Once I did, I wanted to cut my tongue out.
+But once I did, I wanted to cut my tongue out.

 I didn’t want Jesse to know he had this power over me.